iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - Measure of the strength and direction of the relationship between two variables.
 - **Null Hypothesis (H0):** There is no difference in the mean.
 - **Alternate Hypothesis (H1):** There is a difference in the mean.
-- P value is calculated (if P-Value > 0.05: Then accept Null Hypothesis (H0) else reject Null Hypothesis)
+- P value is calculated, if the P-Value > 0.05, then the Null Hypothesis (H0) is accepted.
 - **One sample t-test:** This compares the mean of one group to a specific hypothesized value.
 - **Two sample t-test:** This compares the means of two independent groups.
 - Assumptions: The data is normally distributed and the variances of the two groups are similar.